 For who: Those with experience in some theatre practices.
 Actors, dancers, professional groups, students and established non-professional groups.

 A workshop that looks at devising methods as building blocks for a performance and how physical theatre can help to create characters and scenes for a traditional play.
-The workshops also introduces UtoUto’s working methods and explores the relationship between text and movement.
+The workshops also introduce UtoUto’s working methods and explore the relationship between text and movement.

 This workshop can be used for a theatre company as a part of their process, to find new ways of approaching performance making and the script.
-Workshop can also be built into a longer course of devising culminating in a performance made without a specific script.
+The workshop can also be built into a longer course of devising culminating in a performance made without a specific script.

 -A connection with self and the world outside